abhinemani/civictechcourse/_details/lectures.md

 output: true
 ---
 <p>
 	The Civic Technology Course is part product, part theory, and part technical, with a focus on the characteristics unique to public interest tech.
-There will be 20 lectures total delivered between April and June 2019.
-As they become available, slides from each class will be posted here for viewing or download, per a <a href="http://creativecommons.org/licenses/by-sa/4.0/">Free Culture license</a>.
+There were 16 lectures total delivered between April and June 2019.
+Slides from each class are posted here for viewing or download, per a <a href="http://creativecommons.org/licenses/by-sa/4.0/">Free Culture license</a>.
 </p>

 <ul>